 Disabilities and related resources: MIT Student Disabilities Services serves students, but their website includes helpful information on accessibility and other topics.
 Also, Adaptive Technologies for Information and Computing (ATIC) provides information, technology services, tools, and consulting to MIT students and staff with disabilities.
 For further guidance, check with the key administrative contact in your area.

 Employee Resource Groups: These are open to all postdocs.
 They are employee-led groups formed around common interests, issues, and/or a common bond or background.
-Current groups are African, Black, American, Caribbean @MIT ERG; Asian Pacific American ERG; Latino ERG; Lesbian, Bisexual, Gay, Transgendered (LBGT) ERG; Millennials ERG; and Women in IT ERG.
+MIT’s current ERGs are: African, Black, American, Caribbean @MIT; Asian Pacific American ERG; Disabilities ERG: Latino ERG; Lesbian, Bisexual, Gay, Transgender Queer(LBGTQ) ERG; Millennials ERG; and Women in IT ERG

 Human Resources has many services and helpful information related to benefits, job openings, professional development, and much more.